cheekayc/ML_Assignment_4/Assignment-4.md

 data("USArrests")
 # Checked no missing data.

-# Check means and SDs to determine if scaling is necessary
+# Check means and SDs to determine if scaling is necessary:
 colMeans(USArrests, na.rm = TRUE)
 ```